-When you’re on the job, in sun and heat for extended time periods, dehydration is an imminent threat.
+When you’re on the job, in the sun and heat for extended time periods, dehydration is an imminent threat.
 Dehydration occurs when you lose more fluid than your body takes in.
-We must take every precaution to maintain hydration for the safety and well-being of ourselves and fellow workers.
-However, in the event that dehydration makes it’s appearance it’s important to be educated.
-Knowing the signs and symptoms of dehydration will keep you informed on how identify dehydration in yourself and others early on, prevent further dehydration, and act in severe cases.
+We must take every precaution to maintain hydration for the safety and well-being of ourselves and our fellow workers.
+However, in the event that dehydration makes its appearance, it’s important to be educated.
+Knowing the signs and symptoms of dehydration will keep you informed on how to identify dehydration in yourself and others early on, prevent further dehydration, and act in severe cases.

 Signs and Symptoms of Dehydration

 Lightheaded/Dizziness.
 Dehydration causes your blood pressure to drop.
-Beginning signs could be feeling lightheaded when you stand up to fast, but could become as serious of intense dizziness, disorientation and confusion.
+Beginning signs could be feeling lightheaded when you stand up too fast but could become as serious as intense dizziness, disorientation, and confusion.

 Dry Mouth/Eyes/Nose.
 If you have significant dryness in your different membranes that are usually moist, it is a good indication you do not have any fluids.

 Infrequent Bathroom Visits.
 If your bathroom visits are more than 4-6 hours apart, it is likely that you are not taking in enough fluid.
 To ensure you maintain hydration, drink enough water that you are visiting the bathroom regularly.

 Thirst.
 Do you feel thirsty?
 This is probably a sign to drink more water!
 Listen to your body and the warning signs that it provides naturally.